mrismanaziz/Reforestation/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## Why was ten scared of seven?
+Because seven ate nine.